alm494/tpmcrypto/README.md

 ## Limitations

-+ Root privileges required to access TPM chip, or add your user to the tss group (may depend on Linux distro)
++ Root privileges required to access TPM chip, or add your user to the tss group (may depend on Linux distro);
 + Your hardware may not contain TPM 2.0 chip;
++ Avoid multithread access to the TPM.

 ## Example